TatianaFokina/a11y-blog/src/en/articles/aria-attribute-role-with-multiple-values/index.md

 - NVDA with Chrome has nothing to announced
 - NVDA with Firefox has nothing to announced
-- VoiceOver with Safari announced "This is not a button".
+- VoiceOver with Safari announced ″This is not a button″.
 So, only the content of the `aria-label` attribute is announced.

 In Chrome, for the `div` element with `role="tapir opossum"`, the computed role is `generic`.
-In Firefox, it is a `leaf` role.
+In Firefox, it's the `leaf` role.
 In Safari, no suitable role is found.

 `generic` is the implicit role of any `div`s.
-This means it is a nameless container for elements without semantic meaning.
+This means it's a nameless container for elements without semantic meaning.
 A `text leaf` role indicates some kind of textual content.

-In all three browsers, `aria-label` provides the accessibility name "This is not a button", the computed roles are `generic`, `text leaf`, in one case "No suitable ARIA roles".
+In all three browsers, `aria-label` provides the accessibility name ″This is not a button″, the computed roles are `generic`, `text leaf`, in one case ″No suitable ARIA roles″.

 ![Role attribute with two wrong values from accessibility tree preview in Chrome, Firefox and Safari DevTools.](images/two-wrong-tokens.png)